galpy is a Python package for galactic dynamics.

 conda install galpy -c conda-forge

-or use pip for installing the latest release or the bleeding-edge master branch with all of the latest in-development features.
+or use pip for installing the latest release or the bleeding-edge main branch with all of the latest in-development features.

 Extensive documentation and many ways to get help